barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 It is worth noting that PSD2 explicitly mandates that ASPSPs make a dedicated TPP channel, *not discriminating in terms of performance and availability* compared to their other channels (mobile, eBanking,...).

-What this means [in practice][41] is that the new APIs need to have
+[In practice][41] this means that the new APIs need to have
 * the same uptime as the bank's mobile/eBanking channels,
 * the same performance/throughput, and
 * (as a stop-gap) no unplanned downtime of more than 30 consecutive seconds.

 The onus is on the ASPSPs to continuously prove that they meet this criteria.
 If they do not, then they will need to provide a "fallback mechanism".
-This fallback can be anything, from a complete separate API stack to modifying their existing customer-facing interface for programmatice access by TPPs. <sup>[3](#footnote_3)</sup>
+This fallback can be anything, from a
+separate API stack to modifying their existing customer-facing interface for programmatic access by TPPs. <sup>[3](#footnote_3)</sup>

 The creation of a new API with a complex new security profile is not a small undertaking, especially for small and medium banks.